PiusLucky/REFEM/README.md

 ### Disclaimer
 Please do not use this piece of software in incognito mode as it doesn't support(or store) any kind of cookie.

+### little work around:
+Go to chrome://settings/cookies in your chrome Tab and set to "Allow all cookies"

 ## Go Live
 [Website](https://refem.vercel.app)